 As someone who grew up in the same house, in the same town for the first 21 years of my life, home seemed really well defined.
 Life changes though and people spread apart.
 The reasons vary, careers, education, cost of living, or just dreams of living somewhere else.
-For myself, New England was always home…and still is.
+For myself, New England was always home…and still is, sort of.
 Why write this post then, if I know what home is?

 Time went on and on subsequent trips back to New Milford, it felt less and less like home, and more like being a visitor.
 I had experienced quite a bit in the other places I had visited and lived.
 Furthermore, I had met people in these other places who understood me, understood what I toiled endlessly to craft as my profession and made me feel accepted and connected.
 It wasn’t a fight.
-I readily admit that feeling of having to fight at this point comes as baggage from going through a school system that was supportive by selective teachers and persistent frustration from others.
+I readily admit that feeling of having to fight at this point comes as baggage from going through a school system that was supportive by selective teachers and a persistent frustration from others.
 Love and pride in my childhood school system are not emotions I have.

 Here I am in my late-thirties and trying to answer that question, what is home?
 Over the past six months I’ve had an opportunity to be forced to review what my criteria are for “home”.
-My mother is 3/4 of the way across the country living out her dream being in the southwest.
+My mother is 7/8 of the way across the country living out her dream being in the southwest.
 The majority of Craig’s family is back in Connecticut.
-Our clients are spread along the eastern seaboard.
+Our clients spread along the eastern seaboard.

 - Mountains within driving distance